inh3/nPool/README.md

 5. `queueWorkUnit(unitOfWorkObject)`

  This function queues a unit of work for execution on the thread pool.
-This function should be called after createThreadPool and prior to destroyThreadPool.
+This function should be called after `createThreadPool` and prior to `destroyThreadPool`.

  The function takes one parameter, a unit of work object which contains specific and required properties.